Santa Paula Unified School District

 Santa Paula Unified School District is a public school district in Ventura County, California, United States.
 It was established in July 2013 from the merger of the Santa Paula Elementary School District and the city's high school, which was governed by the Santa Paula Union High School District.
 Many schools in Santa Paula, largely serving students from low-income families, are scoring low in state-administered tests, below the 30th percentile in statewide comparisons.
-The superintendent as of July 2018 is Dr. Ed Cora.